dasch-swiss/dsp-api/docs/03-apis/api-v2/editing-values.md

 ```

 The optional property `knora-api:deleteComment` specifies a comment to be attached to the
-value, explaining why it has been marked as deleted.
+value, explaining why it has been marked as deleted

+The optional property `knora-api:deleteDate` (an [xsd:dateTimeStamp](https://www.w3.org/TR/xmlschema11-2/#dateTimeStamp))
+specifies a custom timestamp indicating when the value was deleted.
+If not specified, the current time is used.

 The response is a JSON-LD document containing the predicate `knora-api:result`
 with a confirmation message.